wp-plugins/team-rosters/readme.txt

 == Description ==

-VERSION 3.1.2 FIXES TWO MINOR BUGS.
+VERSION 3.1.2 FIXES MINOR BUGS.
 SEE THE CHANGE LOG FOR MORE INFORMATION.

 The MSTW Team Rosters plugin manages rosters for multiple teams.
 It provides roster tables with built-in formats for high school, college, and professional teams as well as custom roster formats for basball.
 Players are assigned to team rosters using a Teams custom taxonomy (screenshot-7).
 The plugin supports as many players and teams as needed.
 It provides several views of rosters including: a table (via a shortcode), a player gallery (via both a shortcode and a custom taxonomy template), and single player bio (via a custom post type template).
 Samples of all of the above displays are available in the screenshots on WordPress.org and on the [Shoal Summit Solutions Plugin Development Site](http://shoalsummitsolutions.com/dev).